our personal coffee guide

 To be honest, as we prefer our coffee black, it’s been quite an effort to cope with all the Extravaganza, but that doesn’t change the „holy moly“.

-For us probably more of a dinner pick, followed by Espresso Martini or Espresso Ale, for everyone curious for all sorts of morning madness:
+For us it’s probably more of a dinner pick, followed by Espresso Martini or Espresso Ale.
+But for everyone curious for real morning madness:

 Redroaster is your spot in Brighton!

 One of the best things while traveling?
 Coincidently bumping into nice places and people!
 That happened to us with Bondstreet Coffee: Walking past it with a serious coffee thirst, we figured it looked to inviting not to risk a glimpse.
 And as you can tell by the picture,

 that was a decision well made:

 Plus: One of their Single Origin Coffees comes from a farm called „San Pedro“.
 What also happens to be the name of the farm of our personal all time favourite coffee.
 Not the same farm, but that still counts as a sign, doesn’t it?

 They do light to medium roasts, to emphasise the natural, subtle and complex flavours of the coffee.
 Just how we like it.
 All their seasonal changing coffees are sourced from privately owned farms and co-operatives.
 Their main goal is to establish fair, sustainable and long-term relationships with the farmers.
 Buying one of their „Relationship Coffees“ you can be sure, they are directly sourced and the farmers are paid at least 25% over the official fair trade price!
 Enough of the fan talk, check it for yourself and let the coffee speak!